By Jamie Clark and Timothy Baghurst

 Dan Gould, a board member of the Positive Coaching Alliance National Advisory, advises that specialization in a single sport should be delayed to age 14 or 15.
 Gould reports that in some sports, parents feel pressured to have the child specialize by age 6 or 7.

 Non-profit Sport for Life suggests that we go through several developmental stages in sport participation, and that the age at which we progress through these stages may differ slightly depending on whether we are male or female.
 The stages include Active Start, FUNdamentals, Learn to Train, Train to Train, Train to Compete, Train to Win, and Active for Life.
-An 80-page report on this topic can be found here.
 Like Dan Gould, they suggest that specialization only occur in the later teenage years.

 Hearing of other children’s traveling team’s success, the stats of how great another parent’s young player is, or the “expert” personal coaching they have been receiving might cause temptation to follow suit.
 But take your time to consider the pros and cons when considering this decision.
 If you opt to sign up your child for a traveling team which eats up time, finances, and weekends, will that be fair to your other child(ren)?